 Providing input on credit matters as requested by the F&A Committee or by TAC or TAC subcommittees

-Providing input regarding NPRRs that impact credit in accordance with this Charter and Board approved credit policies
+Providing input regarding NPRRs that impact credit in accordance with this Charter and Board-approved credit policies

-Providing input regarding the ERCOT Creditworthiness Standards
+Providing input regarding ERCOT creditworthiness standards.

-In addition, the CWG may, from time-to-time, make recommendations to existing or proposed systems, projects, plans, ERCOT Protocols and policies and procedures of ERCOT impacting credit issues.
+In addition, the CWG may, from time-to-time, make recommendations to existing or proposed systems, projects, plans, ERCOT Protocols or Other Binding Documents, and policies and procedures of ERCOT impacting credit issues.

-The CWG shall not engage in any activities that conflict with or violate ERCOT Protocols or the ERCOT Employee Ethics Agreement.
+The CWG shall not engage in any activities that conflict with or violate ERCOT Protocols.

 The CWG shall at all times comply with the Antitrust Guidelines for Members of ERCOT Committees, Subcommittees and Working Groups.